SiteGround vs Bluehost 2026: Which Web Host Actually Delivers?

 SiteGround Overview

-SiteGround was founded in 2004, headquartered in Bulgaria, and has spent the last decade quietly becoming one of the more technically solid shared hosting options on the market.
-They migrated away from cPanel to their own Site Tools dashboard back in 2020 — a move that annoyed long-time users at first but has honestly aged pretty well.
+SiteGround launched back in 2004 out of Bulgaria and has quietly become one of the more solid shared hosting options around.
+They ditched cPanel for their own Site Tools dashboard back in 2020 — a move that initially frustrated some users, but honestly it's held up well over time.

 Key Features: